 That’s it!
 I know that this was a lot of work, but break it up over the next week or two and complete one item each day.
 This will take some of the pressure off.
 Then you can relax knowing that you’re starting the year off on the right foot and get moving on your goals!

 If you want financial guidance that it geared towards your personal situation, take a look at my financial coaching services page.
 You can work with me one-on-one and together, we will use your money to build the life you deserve!

-Did you use this checklist?
+Did you use this annual financial review checklist?
 Was it helpful to you?
 Let me know in the comments below!